 Following Her Tuscan Bliss

-During the less busy season, Heidi can be persuaded to cook a delicious meal using the natural ingredients from the garden and her international flair.
-However, I have it on good authority that Lorenzo is the chef of the evening and prepares a robust grigliata of “bistecca fiorentina, rosticciana e salsiccia toscana” (translated that means the typical Florentine steak, pork ribs and the tantalizingly spicy Tuscan sausages).
+During the less busy season, Cinzia can be persuaded to cook a delicious meal using the natural ingredients from the garden and her international flair.
+I have it on good authority that your hosts skills in the kitchen features a robust grigliata of “bistecca fiorentina, rosticciana e salsiccia toscana” (translated that means the typical Florentine steak, pork ribs and the tantalizingly spicy Tuscan sausages).
 Needless to say, I made sure my name went on the next dinner invite.
-Though Heidi has a wide repertoire in the kitchen including many Italian specialities, she enjoys cooking more of the sweets.
+Though Cinzia has a wide repertoire in the kitchen including many Italian specialities, she enjoys cooking more of the sweets.
 She tempted me with recipes of banana bread, nut bread, American style muffins and….Scottish pancakes.
 These are small and thick and she serves them with a selection of her homemade jams (apricot and fig are on the top of the list), a local honey, a syrup of agave and for those who just can’t do without, she does have some maple syrup.

 Not Just a B&B